 Service providers, like Wanngi, have the opportunity, even the responsibility, to make these digital connections more meaningful and consumer centric than ever before.

-Transforming Australia’s Health System through Digital Health
+Transforming Health Systems through Digital Health

-On the 28th of March 2018, the George Institute for Global Health and the Consumer’s Health Forum co-hosted a roundtable discussion with around 40 consumers, clinicians, academics, government and industry.
+The George Institute for Global Health and the Consumer’s Health Forum co-hosted a roundtable discussion with around 40 consumers, clinicians, academics, government and industry.
 The four focus areas for discussion were; chronic care, residential aged care, emergency care, and end of life care.
 These discussions were in the context of digital health: where it is now, what consumers want from it, and how to move forward to achieve the best outcomes in the future.

 What Consumers Want and Need from Digital Health

-Different needs and recommendations were identified in the Going Digital to deliver a healthier Australia report (produced as an outcome of the roundtable discussions) for each of the four focus areas.
+Different needs and recommendations were identified in the Going Digital to deliver a healthier (produced as an outcome of the roundtable discussions) for each of the four focus areas.
 However, there were three principles found to be applicable to all four previously mentioned focus areas.